Article by Dr Lyndal Thorburn

 While many species can be propagated from cuttings, grafted forms will survive in gardens longer in the wetter climates of Sydney and Melbourne.
 Below is a photo of the grey-leaved form of E. macdonnelli grafted onto a Myoporum stock, growing in a garden in Sydney (pic Karlo Taliana).

 Many species also have interesting fruits.
-Below, fruits of E. macdonnellii, E. maculata, E. glandulifera (top) and E. bowmanii, E. georgei, E. fraseri (bottom) (photos Phil Hempel).
+Below, fruits of Eremophila glandulifera, E. macdonnellii, E. maculata (top) and E. bowmanii, E. fraseri, E. georgei (bottom) (photos Phil Hempel).
 There is an Eremophila suitable for every garden!

 The Eremophila Study Group is supporting development of new varieties for the home gardener.
 These are being released through commercial wholesalers as well as Australian Native Plant Society public plant sales.
 The Study Group is pleased to recognise support of Native Plant Wholesalers, which makes a donation to us on the sale of those cultivars registered by the Study Group.
 Cultivars are chosen for their larger and more spectacular flowers.
 For example, ‘Mallee Lipstick’ was released in 2019 – it is a hybrid between E. maculata subsp. brevifolia and E. glabra and has a spectacular pink flower during autumn and winter.
 It is a vigorous ground cover with a grey-green leaf (photo below Lyndal Thorburn).

 Eremophila ‘Meringur Isaac’, released in 2020, is a hybrid between E. bignoniiflora and E. polyclada.
-It is a large shrub growing to 5m x 3m and has a spectacular purple flower in summer.
+(Another hybrid of these two species, sold as Big Poly, is cream).
+Meringur Isaac is a large shrub growing to 5m x 3m and has a spectacular purple flower in summer.
 Photo of it below is by Brian Freeman.